Governance Remodeling Project

 Frequently Asked Questions

-AACSB’s current governance model was established when the organization was a third of its current size and still incorporated as the American Association of Collegiate Schools of Business.
+AACSB’s current governance model was established when the organization was a fifth of its current size and still incorporated as the American Association of Collegiate Schools of Business.
 In recognizing the need for a more agile, transparent, and globally inclusive governance model, the AACSB Board of Directors launched this project to modernize its governance structure.
-The project intends to ensure that AACSB’s future governance remains responsive to the needs of its members around the world.
+The project was designed to ensure that AACSB’s future governance remains responsive to the needs of its members around the world.

 The project is designed to: